thingsiplay/findpick/README.md

 ### Vim dotfiles

 Resolve symlinks to their target and check if the target file exists.
-List all files (including dot files) in current working directy which start with ".vim", without going into folders and reading their content:
+List all files and folders (including dot files) in current working directy which start with ".vim" .

 ```
 $ fp -al -- .vim*